 All complete narratives feature a battle scene.
 No, that doesn’t have to be a literal battle scene, Lord of the Rings style.
 In fact, we should be thinking outside that box altogether.
-One thing I love about Larry McMurtry’s wild West novels (especially Lonesome Dove) is that he condenses the gun battles and torture scenes in favour of character conflict.
+One thing I love about Larry McMurtry’s anti-Western novels (especially Lonesome Dove) is that he condenses the gun battles and torture scenes in favour of character conflict.

 WHAT IS THE BATTLE SEQUENCE?

 Not everyone calls it the battle sequence.
 In fact, that is specifically John Truby’s term.
 More traditionally it’s known as the climax.
 I’ve also seen it called The Dark Moment.

 - Throughout the middle of the story the hero and opponent engage in a punch-counterpunch confrontation as each tries to win the goal.